Ludwig Waldmann

-Ludwig Waldmann (June 8, 1913 in Fürth – February 9, 1980) was a German physicist who specialized in transport phenomena in gases.
+Ludwig Waldmann (8 June 1913 in Fürth – 9 February 1980) was a German physicist who specialized in transport phenomena in gases.
 He derived the Waldmann-Snider equation.

 Career

-Waldmann completed his Ph.D. under Arnold Sommerfeld at the University of Munich in 1938.
+Waldmann completed his Ph.D. under Arnold Sommerfeld at the Ludwig-Maximilians-Universität München in 1938.
 He was Sommerfeld’s assistant, at the Institute of Theoretical Physics, from 1937 to 1939.
 Waldman had been the scribe for Sommerfeld’s optics course in 1934, and Waldmann’s careful record of the lectures were the basis for Sommerfeld’s book Optics - Lectures on Theoretical Physics Volume IV.

 After being granted his Ph.D. in 1938, his career spanned four decades with many publications to his name (at least 99):